adhiluphanna/deliciousrecipeh/content/post/965-how-to-prepare-super-quick-homemade-cocktail-dessert.md

 - "Chop candy biscuits in a chopper.
 Form will be like a powder then set a side."
 - "Beast cream only for 4-5 minutes."
 - "Drain all juice from fruit cocktail.If there will be a drop of juice dessert will be watery."
-- "Now add 2tbsp powdered biscuits, drained fruit cocktail &amp; icing sugar into cream &amp; mix well."
+- "Now add 2tbsp powdered biscuits, drained fruit cocktail & icing sugar into cream & mix well."
 - "Now pour the dessert into a dish spread all powdered biscuits on it very well."
-- "Put it in the fridge &amp; chill well &amp; serve."
+- "Put it in the fridge & chill well & serve."
 - "If u&#39;ve short time to serve then u can put it in the freezer for 1-2 hours."
-- "Very simple &amp; very easy time saving dessert hope u all will like it."
+- "Very simple & very easy time saving dessert hope u all will like it."
 - "Will wait for ur feedback."
 - "Good luck."
 categories: